AdobeDocs/analytics-1.4-apis/docs/getting-started/c_best_practices.md

 -   Use data warehouse to request reports that contain many breakdowns or metrics.
 Data warehouse is designed to generate these types of reports.
 -   Schedule reports to run during non-peak hours.
 This increases the likelihood of a report returning because the request queue for a report suite is more likely to be empty during those times.

+*Note: The Gateway POST size limit is 2 MB with Analtyics 1.4 APIs.*